AI-Hypercomputer/xpk/README.md

 ## Storage
-Currently XPK supports two types of storages: Cloud Storage FUSE and Google Cloud Filestore.
+Currently XPK supports three types of storages:
+- Cloud Storage FUSE
+- Google Cloud Filestore
+- Google Cloud Parallelstore

 ### FUSE
 A FUSE adapter lets you mount and access Cloud Storage buckets as local file systems, so applications can read and write objects in your bucket using standard file system semantics.